hashicorp/vault-plugin-secrets-gcp/README.md

         command="vault-plugin-secrets-gcp"
 ```

-Any name can be substituted for the plugin name "mygcpplugin".
+Any name can be substituted for the plugin name "gcpsecrets".
 This
-name will be referenced in the next step, where we enable the auth
+name will be referenced in the next step, where we enable the secrets
-plugin backend using the GCP auth plugin:
+plugin backend using the GCP secrets plugin:

 ```sh
 $ vault secrets enable --plugin-name='gcpsecrets' --path="gcp" plugin